Trust-Anchor-Group/NeuronFeaturedPeerReviewers/README.md

 able to access the list of approved peer reviewers, as well as the peer reviewers that have applied to become featured reviewers.

 A peer reviewer can apply to become a featured peer reviewer.
 Such an application can be registered navigating to the `/FeaturedPeerReviewers/Apply.md` resource on the Neuron(R).
-To remove an application, or a featured peer reviewer, the operator can either go to the `/FeaturedPeerReviewers/Settings.md` resource, or the user go to the `/FeaturedPeerReviewers/SettingRemove.md` resource.
+They can edit and remove their application from the same resource.

 ### Gateway.config